 All these techniques thin out the mucus and help clear the airways and sinuses.
 Always use sterile saline rinses that can be purchased, or use distilled, previously boiled, or sterile water to make up the solution.
-Using nonsterile tap water has the small chance of introducing an infection into the airways and sinuses.
+Using non-sterile tap water has a small chance of introducing an infection into the airways and sinuses.

 Certain medications are also able to help thin mucus and enhance the body's ability to remove it.

 How does a neti pot help you get rid of mucus?